503 Kingston Rd

-The 503 Kingston Rd is an east–west Toronto streetcar route in Ontario, Canada, operated by the Toronto Transit Commission.
+The 503 Kingston Rd (303 Kingston Rd during overnight periods) is an east–west Toronto streetcar route in Ontario, Canada, operated by the Toronto Transit Commission.
 The 503 Kingston Rd travels on a route to the downtown financial district from the Bingham Loop along Kingston Road and shares much of its track with the 501 Queen and 504 King.
 Originally a rush-hour service, the route was upgraded in September 2019 to run weekdays excluding evenings after the consolidation of 502 Downtowner service into this route.
+Route 503 in combination with overnight route 303 provide combined 24-hour service.

 Route

 Starting at the Bingham Loop on Victoria Park Avenue, the 503 runs southwest on Kingston Road then turns west along Queen Street.
-At the Queen Street Viaduct bridging the Don River, it then turns southwest along King Street, enters the King Street Transit Priority Corridor but leaves it by turning south on Church Street, west on Wellington Street and north on York Street.
+At the Queen Street Viaduct bridging the Don River, it then turns southwest along King Street, enters the King Street Transit Priority Corridor but leaves it by running south of King Street via Church, Wellington and York Streets.
 In the vicinity of St. Andrew station, the 503 returns eastbound on King Street.

-The 503 Kingston Rd runs weekdays excluding evenings.
-Evening, weekend and holiday service is provided by the 22A Coxwell bus route replacing streetcar service along Kingston Road.
-The section to the west of Queen and Coxwell is served by the 501 Queen and 504 King streetcars.
-Both of these routes provide all-day service.
+Overnight, this route operates with streetcars as 303 Kingston Rd, a part of the Blue Night Network, with a 30-minute frequency.
+The eastern terminal of both routes 303 and 503 is Bingham Loop, but the western terminals are different: Roncesvalles Avenue for route 303 and York Street for route 503.